Budaj's 28 saves lead Kings over Predators 4-0

-Nick Shore, Nic Dowd, Jeff Carter and Devin Setoguchi scored for Los Angeles.
+Nick Shore, Jeff Carter and Devin Setoguchi also scored for Los Angeles.
 Playing the sixth of their season-long nine-game road swing, the Kings improved their record to 3-2-1 on the current trip.

 Budaj made 12 saves in the first period, nine in the second and seven in the third en route to his fourth shutout of the season and 15th of his career.

+''I felt good tonight, I was seeing the puck well,'' Budaj said. ''The guys were doing a great job blocking shots.
+It always helps because Nashville is known for getting shots from the point and then trying to jam the net and just try to get the second, third opportunities.
+We eliminated that.''

-Pekka Rinne made 21 saves for Nashville, whose two-game winning streak came to an end.
+Pekka Rinne made 21 saves for Nashville, which had a two-game winning streak come to an end.

+''I definitely think that from a consistency standpoint, it needs to be better,'' Nashville coach Peter Laviolette said. ''Win two, lose two, win two, lose one, win one, lose three - you're going nowhere in mud really quick.
+We've got to string something together.''

+The Kings have not allowed a power-play goal in eight consecutive games.
+In killing off three Nashville power plays, Los Angeles allowed just three shots on goal in the 6 minutes they were shorthanded.

 Shore scored the game's first goal at 6:33 of the opening period.